sneddy/pneumothorax-segmentation/README.md

 All choosen experiments was uptrained on second stage data

 ### Checkpoints averaging
-Top3 checkpoints averaging from each pipeline on inference
+Top3 checkpoints averaging from each fold from each pipeline on inference

 ### Horizontal flip TTA